jyoung57/reading-notes/code-201/class-01.md

 6. How is the <meta> HTML tag used when specifying metadata?

 * < meta> tags are always placed within the head element.
 They are typically used to specify character set, page description, keywords, author and viewport settings.

+>## Miscellaneous

+1. What is the first step to designing a Website?

+* Determining what you what to accomplish.

+2. What is the most important question to answer when designing a Website?

+>## Semantics

+1. Why should you use an < h1> element over a < span> element to display a top level heading?

+*

+2. What are the benefits of using semantic tags in our HTML?

+*

+>## What is JavaScript?

+1. Describe 2 things that require JavaScript in the Browser?

+*

+2. How can you add JavaScript to an HTML document?

+*